The terms sex, sexuality, and gender are often used interchangeably and sometimes incorrectly in conversations, reports, and interviews.

 gender nonconforming, an individual whose behavior and/or gender expression do not conform to society’s norms for masculine and feminine.

-masculinity, traditional behaviors and traits associated with men (HP), and femininity, traditional behaviors, and traits associated with women
+masculinity, traditional behaviors and traits associated with men (HP), and femininity, traditional behaviors, and traits associated with women, are learned behaviors as a result of the socialization process.

-sexism, prejudice, devaluation, and discrimination based on an individual’s sex
+Specific types of media may promote sexism, prejudice, devaluation, and discrimination based on an individual’s sex (HP).

 Gender stratification, the unequal access and distribution of wealth, power, and privilege between women and men